-The dictionary definition of despair is “.”
+The dictionary definition of despair is “to lose, give up, or be without hope.”

 “The sense of having done something irreversible tends to make us despair.”